HydroModPy/HydroModPy/docs/readthedocs/source/architecture/simulation/toml-to-solver-walkthrough.rst

 Before any solver run is planned, ``Project`` prepares the shared runtime context:

-- ``setup_workspace`` creates the workspace catalog and the project layout,
+- ``setup_workspace`` bootstraps the workspace anchor, geographic runtime, domain, and process objects,
-- ``build_geographic`` builds the catchment delineation, DEM, and domain-facing state,
+- ``build_geographic`` marks that geographic/domain runtime ready and
+  invalidates downstream state when rerun,
-- ``load_data`` resolves the required forcing and observation families,
+- ``load_data`` resolves the required forcing and observation families and binds them to the runtime,
 - ``build_mesh`` either builds a runtime Gmsh mesh or loads one from disk.